d-rec/drec-origin/docs/introduction/dmrv-technology-overview.md

 - Degradation: assumed to be 0.5% per year to account for performance degradation of the panels

+>[!NOTE]
-One important thing to note: Because the yield estimate is not precise at the moment, the upper bound is increased by 20% to account for further variation, based on panel tilt, azimuth, and other site-specific conditions
+>Because the yield estimate is not precise at the moment, the upper bound is increased by 20% to account for further variation, based on panel tilt, azimuth, and other site-specific conditions

-The following section outlines the D-REC Platform at the time it was conceptualized:
+**The following section outlines the D-REC Platform at the time it was conceptualized:**

 - **Device Registration:**
 Developers would onboard their devices on the D-REC Platform primarily through two means – the first was a “bulk upload” in which they provided devices either in a JavaScript Object Notation (JSON) or Comma-Separated Values (CSV) file through the UI.
 The second option would be to utilize the D-REC Platform’s API to register devices.